Product Analytics Table

 Learn how Triple Whale classifies new/returning customers.

-New Customer Units Sold
+New Customer Units Soldnew_customer_total_items_soldnumeric

 Total quantity of the product or variant ordered by new customers.